The easiest and tastiest salmon dinner ever.

 Notes

-- To Store: The baked lemon-garlic butter salmon can be stored in an airtight container in the refrigerator for up to 3-4 days.
+- Storage: Leftover salmon can be stored in an airtight container in the refrigerator for up to 3 days or frozen for up to 3 months.

-- To Reheat: The best way to reheat this baked salmon is to pop it back into a 300-degree Fahrenheit oven for 5-7 minutes.
-It can also be heated up in a covered skillet over medium-low heat for 4-5 minutes.
+- Reheating: The best way to reheat this baked lemon salmon is to pop it back into a 300°F oven for 5-7 minutes.
+You can also heat it up in a covered skillet over medium-low heat for 4-5 minutes.

 Nutrition